AutoMapper/AutoMapper/docs/Enum-Mapping.md

 # AutoMapper.Extensions.EnumMapping

-Automapper supports convention based mapping of enum values in a separate package [AutoMapper.Extensions.EnumMapping](https://www.nuget.org/packages/AutoMapper.Extensions.EnumMapping/).
+The built in enum mapper is not configurable, it can only be replaced.
+Alternatively, Automapper supports convention based mapping of enum values in a separate package [AutoMapper.Extensions.EnumMapping](https://www.nuget.org/packages/AutoMapper.Extensions.EnumMapping/).

 ### Usage